3 Different Types of Read Write Conflict in DBMS [Explained with Example]

 Read the data value from the database.
 It is a safe operation, as it does not update any information in the database.

-It writes data into the database and saved it for further use.
+It writes data into the database and saves it for further use.
 After writing data, data has to be committed (Commit Operation) to making updated information available for further operations.
 This operation is more prone to vulnerability as it involves modifying database information.

 The operations involved in the successful Transaction:

-As I mentioned it earlier, the read operation is safe as it does modify any information.
+As I mentioned it earlier, the read operation is safe as it does not modify any information.
 So, there is no Read-Read (RR) conflict in the database.

 Any number of transactions are free to read the same data (without conflict) anytime as long as there is no write operation.